 - discourse analysis, conversation analysis, and, pragmatics.

-Courses: In addition to the four (4) core courses, MA students specializing in LSI will complete the following:
+Courses: In addition to the four (4) core courses, MA students in the LSI track will complete the following:

 - The core seminar will be from SLS 760.